The following Public Law guidance note provides comprehensive and up to date legal information covering:

 an exemption applies

-However, at all times when dealing with a request, the authority should act according to the duty to provide such advice and assistance as would be reasonable to
+However, at all times when dealing with a request, the authority should act according to the duty to provide such advice and assistance as would be reasonable to expect.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.